Akshayyy7/DCTCP-ns3-validation/16CO207_rfc8257_summary.md

    o  The sender computes a congestion estimate and reacts by reducing
       the TCP congestion window (cwnd) accordingly.

 * The Layer 3 (L3) switches and routers in a data-center fabric indicate congestion to the end nodes by setting the CE codepoint in the IP header

-*
+* DCTCP introduces a new Boolean TCP state variable, DCTCP Congestion Encountered (DCTCP.CE), which is initialized to false and stored in the Transmission Control Block (TCB).
+When sending an ACK, the ECE flag MUST be set if and only if DCTCP.CE is true.
+When receiving packets, the CE codepoint MUST be processed as follows:

+  1.If the CE codepoint is set and DCTCP.CE is false, set DCTCP.CE to
+     true and send an immediate ACK.

+  2.If the CE codepoint is not set and DCTCP.CE is true, set DCTCP.CE
+     to false and send an immediate ACK.

+  3.Otherwise, ignore the CE codepoint.